 A spot rate is a one-time rate for transporting a load.
 Spot rates can vary widely depending on time of year, fuel prices, hot and cold lanes, supply and demand, and more.
 Good load boards will have average spot rates for a particular load specific to the lane and type of equipment.

 Truckstop.com’s Rate Mate is an industry-leading spot market engine for specific lanes so you can compare rates for negotiating.

 See if the rate falls within the spot market average.
 If not, ask the broker to give you a better rate.

 Know the loads-to-trucks ratio.

-Always check the number of trucks posted for the lane you want so you know what kind of wiggle room you have.
+Always check the number of trucks posted for the lane you want so you know what kind of wiggle room you have when you negotiate load rates.
 Lots of loads and few trucks?
 You have the upper hand to ask for a better rate because trucks are in high demand.
 But the reverse of that is also true.
 If there’s more trucks than loads, rates will likely be lower with less room to negotiate.
 A good load board will provide the ability to see that information when you’re negotiating rates.
 Truckstop.com’s Load Board does just that.